openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 - the Authorization Server expects a PIN in the pre-authorized flow but the client provides the wrong PIN
 - the user provides the wrong pre-authorized code or the pre-authorized code has expired

+`invalid_client`:

+- the client tried to send a token request with a pre-authorized code without client id but the Authorization Server does not support anonymous access

 Below is a non-normative example Token Error Response: